sarahgoodwin93/project1-The-Hike-Site/README.md

 - The ‘What to Pack’ page allows users to create a checklist of their gear for both wild camping multi-day trips and day trips for around Scotland.
 - Users can continue to return to the site to fill out the checklist for each trip they go on, adding value for returning users
 - This page will also give links with gear suggestions should users wish to purchase new gear for their trip, there will be a top 5 every month to keep content fresh and exciting for returning users.
+- 'Back to top' links have been added after each section so that users do not need to scroll all the way back up in they wish to move on from the page.

 ![What to Pack Page Image](assets/readme-img/what-to-pack-page.png "Screenshot of What to Pack Page")